melladoma/js-retro-games/README.md

 A retro grid-based game in vanilla JavaScript, HTML and CSS

-### Initial tutorial
+### Initial tutorial principle

-In-built fonctions:
-for loops
-addEventListener
-setAttribute
-getAttribute
-data-name
-document.querySelector
-createElement
+Deck cards are dynamically generated and randomly shuffled via script upon game loading.
+Card flipping is realised via setting and removing class attributes.

 ### Rules

 Game starts by flipping over one card

-- If the next card you flip matches, a pop up alert notifies you and you get +1 to your score => these cards dissapear
+- If the next card you flip matches, you are notified and you get +1 to your score => these cards disappear
-- If the next card you flip does not match, a pop up alert notifies you of this and the cards flip back The game continues until you match all the cards on the board.
+- If the next card you flip does not match, you are notified and the cards flip back The game continues until you match all the cards on the board.

-### Added functions
+### Functions I added to the tutorial

-- fixed bug on clicking the same card
+- Fixed bug on clicking twice the same card (fixed loop)
-- replaced the alert pop-up by a timer message
+- Replaced the alert pop-up by a timed message
-- CSS formatting
+- CSS formatting to integrate bumping animation
+- Added reset button function : delete existing deck (via removing nodes) and re-generate a complete random deck